zeek/zeek/src/script_opt/ZAM/README.md

 by the sampled CPU time multiplied by 100,000,000 to convert it to microseconds and to expand it by the default sampling rate of 100.

+The profile also computes per-module sampling statistics, which you can examine using `grep ^module zprof.log`.
+These include lines like:

+`
+module Weird sampled CPU time 0.095283, 157523 sampled instructions `

+This summary is derived from all sampled instructions whose call tree included some function from the `Weird` module.
+As usual, you would multiply the sampled values by the sampling rate to get the full estimated values.

 Finally, note that using ZAM profiling with its default sampling rate slows down execution by 30-50%.